passport/www.passportjs.org/docs/configure.md

 an error.

-If the `verify` function finds a user to which the credential belongs, and that credential is valid, it calls the callback to inform Passport of the authenticating user:
+If the `verify` function finds a user to which the credential belongs, and that credential is valid, it calls the callback with the authenticating user:

 ```javascript
 return cb(null, user);